 If your pain continues, see your doctor who may prescribe additional medicines to help control the pain or change the dose of APO-Fentanyl.
 Your doctor may advise you initially to change the patch every two days (48 hours) instead of every three days (72 hours) to achieve adequate pain relief.

 If you forgot to apply a patch, and are not sure what to do, check with your doctor or pharmacist.

 If you have trouble remembering when to apply each patch, ask your pharmacist for some hints.

 If you receive too much (overdose)

 The most important sign of overdose is difficulty in breathing.
-If a person using APO-Fentanyl has abnormally slow or weak breathing, remove the patch.
+If a person using APO-Fentanyl has abnormally slow or weak breathing, remove the patch(es) and phone triple zero (000) for an ambulance.
 Keep the person awake by talking to them or gently shaking them every now and then.

 Do this even if there are no signs of discomfort or poisoning.
 The person may need urgent medical attention.